XSCE/xsce/roles/gateway/README.rst

 An additional rule to block https has been added to iptables, also controlled by an ansible variable.

+To disable whitelist checking and/or https blocking edit

+#Gateway Filters
+gw_squid_whitelist: True
+gw_block_https: True

+changing True to False where appropriate and then run runtags facts, gateway

 Bandwidth is filtered by wondershaper.